- For annual performance, please refer to our Sustainability Report 2021.

 We make use of technological solutions to provide high-quality services and keep our customers well-informed.
 In addition to the LCD information display systems on station platforms, we have developed a variety of mobile apps to supplement existing services and facilities.
 The MTR Mobile app allows passengers to plan their journeys easily and effectively and includes features such as shop directories, promotions, and exclusive rewards programmes of respective properties and stations for our customers, while the Intercity Through Train and High Speed Rail apps provide timetable, fare, ticketing information and latest news for quick search by our passengers.

-To build upon our service quality and customer convenience initiatives, we look to enhance the travel experience by including vibrant art installations in our station concourses and platforms to provide a vivid and inspiring journey.
+To build upon our service quality and customer convenience initiatives, we look to enhance the travel experience by including vibrant art installations in our station concourses and platforms to provide a vivid and inspiring journey through “Art in MTR”.

 We carefully plan the expansion of our network through new projects and maintain our existing infrastructure by upgrading our assets over time.
-The Asset Management Manual used by the Operations Division outlines system requirements for asset management in alignment with best practices.
+The Asset Management Manual used by the Hong Kong Transport Services Business Unit outlines system requirements for asset management in alignment with best practices.
 Our internal asset management system, RailASSURE, is certified under the ISO 55001 asset management system standard and offers details on equipment management, work management, maintenance planning, budgets and analysis.

 We have identified ageing population as a megatrend we need to consider for the future of our railway operations and property businesses.
 Anticipating a significant increase in the percentage of elderly passengers within our customer demographic by 2030 and beyond, a cross-divisional taskforce has been established to explore and respond to their specific needs.

-To ensure ease of access to our facilities for all customers, we are looking beyond the Hong Kong regulatory requirements to provide barrier-free facilities in our stations, trains and properties.
+To promote universal basic mobility, we enhance ease of access to our facilities for all customers by looking beyond the Hong Kong regulatory requirements to provide barrier-free facilities in our stations, trains and properties.
 We have installed a range of fit-for-purpose and accessible facilities for the elderly, passengers with disabilities and those who need barrier-free access such as passenger lifts or ramps, wheelchair aids, wide gates, braille signs, tactile station layout maps, guide paths and dynamic route maps to assist people in need.

-While all newly planned stations will be designed with babycare rooms, we have made 9 babycare rooms and 14 breastfeeding areas at our interchange stations available to provide a more comfortable environment for nursing mothers.
+While all newly planned stations will be designed with babycare rooms, we have made 11 babycare rooms and 14 breastfeeding areas at our interchange stations available to provide a more comfortable environment for nursing mothers.
 For stations without a designated breastfeeding area, private rooms can be arranged through our station staff.
-We will continue to explore the provision of breastfeeding areas in existing stations where possible.
+We will continue to explore the provision of breastfeeding areas in existing stations where possible, making MTR a family-friendly network.

 Our customer education campaigns play a vital role in facilitating a safer and more pleasant MTR experience for all.
 Through various courtesy campaigns we aim to promote positive passenger behaviours for a more comfortable experience throughout our network.